Wire transfer scams: How to spot this age-old scam

 Wire transfer scams are all about deception; criminals target unsuspecting people and try to trick them into wiring large sums of money.
 This is also known as wire fraud.
 If the fraud is successful, recovering lost funds is nearly impossible since those funds were technically given willingly.
 Payment apps like Cash App and Venmo are fully aware of wire transfer scams—and both apps boast a healthy suite of safety features to protect users.

 The history of wire transfer scams stretches back to the early days of the internet, when criminals impersonated princes from foreign countries and asked users to send funds for various reasons.
 Bad actors find new ways to enact this age-old scam as time and technology advance.
+Today, scammers may try to reach out through messaging apps like Telegram.

 How common are wire transfer scams?